RobertTalbert/discretecs/course-documentation/MTH225-Fall2020-syllabus.md

 The kinds of activities you will undertake are:

-+ **Daily Preparation**: You will complete Daily Prep assignments before each of your F2F meetings.
++ **Daily Preparation (DP)**: You will complete Daily Prep assignments before each of your F2F meetings.
 Each Daily Prep assignment involves reading, video-watching, or playing with an interactive tool and then answering questions and working exercises on basic learning obejctives.
 Each Daily Prep is graded with a "check" if it is submitted by the deadline (given on the course calendar), every exercise has a response, and each response indicates a good-faith effort to be right.
 Otherwise the work receives an "x".
-+ **Followup Activities**: Following your face-to-face meeting, you'll complete a short set of activities roughly equivalent to an in-class group activity.
-Followup activities will complete the lesson for each part of a module.
-As with Daily Prep assignments, they are grade with a "check" if the activity is completed by the due date and each part of the activity is complete with a good-faith effort to be right.
-Otherwise it receives an "x".
++ **Class Activities (CA)**: The first two class meetings of each module (typically, but not always, Monday and Wednesday) focus on a set of activities.
+Those activities will be available for those participating synchronously, and in a slightly modified form for those participating asynchronously.
+No matter which modality you choose to participate in, your work on the activities will be turned in and checked for completeness and effort.
+As with Daily Prep, Class Activities are graded with a "check" if submitted by the deadline (given on the course calendar), every exercise has a response, and each response indicates a good-faith effort to be right.
+Otherwise the work receives an "x".
-+ **WeBWorK**: Twice a week, students will complete 8-item online homework sets that provide opportunities to practice basic ideas from each part of a module and to review.
-These are deployed using the *WeBWorK* online homework system at https://webwork-math.gvsu.edu/webwork2/.
-These will be due Wednesday and Sunday nights at 11:59pm ET.
-WeBWork allows for unlimited multiple attempts without penalty up to those deadlines.
-Each WeBWorK item is worth 1 point (some allow partial credit) ad is auto-graded by the computer on the basis of correctness of the answer.
++ **Weekly Practice (WP):** In a typical week, you will be given a set of exercises that give further practice on the week's concepts.
+These are to be done individually, written up, and turned in on Blackboard.
+They are graded using the "EMRN" rubric described later in this syllabus.
+Weekly Practice sets also may contain items done for engagement credits (below).
-+ **Learning Target Checkpoints**: On a roughly bi-weekly basis, you'll receive a take-home exam called a "Checkpoint" that consists of several problems, each one of which focuses on a single Learning Target from the list in Appendix ???.
++ **Learning Target Checkpoints**: On a roughly bi-weekly basis, you'll receive a take-home exam called a "Checkpoint" that consists of several problems, each one of which focuses on a single Learning Target from the list in the Appendix.
 Each Checkpoint will contain one problem for every Learning Target that has been covered up to that point.
-For example, the first Checkpoint may contain problems for Learning Targets F.1 through L.2; the second Checkpoint will contain new versions of F.1 through L.2 along with first-time problems for D.1 through D.3; the third Checkpoint will contain new versions of F.1 through D.3 with first-time problems for D.4 through DC.1; and so on.
-You will only need to attempt problems for Learning Targets that you have not yet mastered.
+For example, the first Checkpoint may contain problems for Learning Targets A.1 through A.3; the second Checkpoint may contain problems for L.1 through L.3 *along with new versions* of problems for A.1 through A.3; the third Checkpoint may contain problems for L.4 and L.5, *along with new versions* of problems for A.1-A.3 and L.1-L.3; and so on. **You will only need to attempt problems for Learning Targets that you have not yet mastered**.
 The cumulative structure allows you to attempt problems multiple times in different weeks.
 Students will be provided with a detailed rubric for what constitutes acceptable work on each Checkpoint problem.
 Work that meets the criteria for acceptable work will be given a "check"; work that does not meet the criteria will receive an "X". **Work receiving an "X" can be redone at any later Checkpoint**.
 See the Revision policy for details.
 You can also earn a "check" through means other than Checkpoints; see ??? for details.
-+ **Application/Extension Problems (AEPs)**: AEPs are more extensive problems that require applying or extending the basic course knowledge from the Learning Targets.
-Most require technology, and all will require a formal writeup.
-There will be at least 8 AEP sets posted during the semester.
-They are graded using the EMRN rubric discussed in a later section and can be revised and resubmitted if needed.
++ **Application/Extension Problems (AEPs)**: There will be at least 8 (but probably more than 8) problem sets given that are focused on challenging applications or extensions of the basic ideas from the course.
+Students pick and choose from these and work on them through the semester at their own pace.
+These are graded using the EMRN rubric described later and can be revised and resubmitted according to the revision policy described later in this syllabus.
 + **Final Exam**: The final exam in the course will consist of two parts.
-The first part consists of big-picture questions on the overall ideas of the course.
+The first part consists of big-picture questions on the overall ideas of the course and an opportunity to show that you have satisfied the three "CS" learning objectives (see Appendix).
 Your performance on this part contributes to the plus/minus grade in the course.
 The other part of the final exam will be a last Checkpoint of the semester and will give you the chance to meet additional learning targets that have not yet been mastered.
 + **Miscellaneous engagement opportunities**: Various other activities in the class will give you the opportunity to get and stay engaged with the course.
 These include the Startup assignment in week 1, occasional discussion board activities, meeting certain incentive bonus deadlines, and other items.
 Designated items will carry 1 "engagement credit", and engagement credits will accumulate through the semester.
 In particular, every "check" on a Daily Prep and Followup activity is worth 1 engagement credit.

 ## How work is graded in MTH 225

 ### Proficiency and Mastery on Learning Targets

-There are 24 Learning Targets in the course, 10 of which are designated as **Core** targets due to their central nature in Discrete Structures, and the other 14 of which are designated as **Supplemental**.
+There are 23 Learning Targets in the course, 10 of which are designated as **Core** targets due to their central nature in Discrete Structures, and the other 13 of which are designated as **Supplemental**.
 There are two levels of achievement on any of the  Learning Targets: **Proficiency** and **Mastery**.
 Students get numerous opportunities to demonstrate understanding of the Learning Targets; every time this happens, the student receives a "check" on that Learning Target.

 + To be rated as "Proficient" on a Learning Target, earn **one check** on it.
 + To be rated as "Mastered" on a Learning Target, earn **two checks** on it.